Stick-Package-Manager/stick/README.md

 - Stick does **not** modify system-wide package databases; it only tracks AUR packages in its own directory.
 - System packages are installed via pacman as needed.
 - Requires sudo for installing system dependencies.

+## THIS IS A WIP